-Pleasant climate, good urban transport network, good housing offer and affordable cost of living are other strong points of the Ville Rose, in addition to an unbeatable student atmosphere.
+A pleasant climate, good urban transport network, and good housing offer an affordable cost of living are other strong points of the Ville Rose, in addition to an unbeatable student atmosphere.

 Very few negative points can be noted for Toulouse.
 The city is only starting to suffer a little from its popularity, with rents rising in recent years.

 Other student cities often cited in the top ranking: Lyon, Strasbourg, Rennes, Montpellier, Nantes, Grenoble, Bordeaux, Paris, Aix-Marseille.

 If you are on a tight budget and you want to find the best possible accommodation in France as a student while enjoying a good quality of life, Clermont-Ferrand is undoubtedly a very good option for you.

 A city of medium size located in the center of France, the agglomeration of Clermont-Ferrand has nearly 300,000 inhabitants, including 42,500 students, which is one of the highest concentrations in France!

 In addition to benefiting from affordable rents (383 € for a studio apartment), the city has a wide choice of universities, with more than 840 courses.